 It’s not uncommon that people will use the same tools for two different things.
 This can also be how you may start opening it without any help from a watch case opener or something similar, and this is because of its softness to allow us to mash at it with plenty of traction.
 We often won’t need anything else, but this chunk to open up our watches as well!

 If you strike a ball and it will not open, there are lots of methods.
 The first one is to use an eye case wrench with teeth on both side-sides or sides if needed.

 You may get rid of any watch having a notch in its edge this way also as long as you keep hitting on the top from the timepiece.

 This can work for watches without faces, but sometimes they have removable hints, so I recommend using them instead since they last longer than just striking at home plate repeatedly!

 Be careful when handling sharp knives or screwdrivers to avoid hurting yourself.
 You can use a butter knife, nail clippers, scissors–anything but your fingers!

-If you’ve tried each method and still cannot get the backing open, try visiting a local jeweler for assistance in determining what your best option is.
+If you’ve tried each method and still cannot get the backing open, try visiting a local jeweler for assistance in determining what is your best option.

 FAQs Related How to Remove a Stubborn Watch Back

 How can I open the back of my watch using a pin or needle?